ssakaue/ssakaue.github.io/content/publication/bao-2025-inverse/index.md

 ---
-title: 'Inverse Optimization with Prediction Market: A Characterization of Scoring Rules for Elciting System States'
+title: 'Inverse optimization with prediction market: A characterization of scoring rules for elciting system states'
 authors:
 - Han Bao
 - Shinsaku Sakaue